joomla/accessibility/docs/glossary/glossary-accessibility.md

 ### Perceivable
  Presentable to users, in ways they can sense.

+### Programmatically determined (programmatically determinable)
+Determined by software from author-supplied data provided in a way that different user agents, including assistive technologies, can extract and present this information to users in different modalities.
+(Athena ICT)

 ### Property
  Attributes that are essential to the nature of a given object, or that represent a data value associated with the object.
 A change of a property may significantly impact the meaning or presentation of an object.